vporton/salaries-science/docs/grants/radicle-grant.md

 I created the MVP (and advanced the work further) of Zon, an elaborate social network on the same platform: https://docs.zoncirlce.com

+I also have extensive exprience with TypeScript, the language that I am going to use.

 I also created XML Boiler: https://github.com/vporton/xml-boiler - the most advanced software for XML processing.

 I developed math related to OSA (more than 500 pages).